 You can’t see it, smell it or hear it, but carbon monoxide an be deadly.
 Stay safe by installing a carbon monoxide detector.
 Many home security systems also feature a detector.

-These are just a few of the steps you can take to protect your home.
+These are just a few of the steps you can take for home protection.
 Get more great information in our article Make Your Home Safer This Summer.